 - Invest in security and compliance: champion and encourage the change needed to raise awareness of compliance expectations.
 This will require an investment in time, resources, and finances; a board-level commitment to building this culture of compliance is needed.

 - Security and compliance are for everyone: building a new compliance culture is a shared experience.
 Your program must reflect this.
 All parts of your organisation are equal partners in building your cyber security compliance culture.
 However, not all parts of the compliance culture are equal, and programs should be tailored for specific departments.
 For example, HR may require emphasis on mis-delivery of emails, whereas IT may require more focus on misconfiguration of databases and servers.
-All should be made aware of the requirements of the laws and regulations that fit with your industry and geography.
+All should be made aware of the requirements of the regulations and compliance policies that fit with your industry and geography.

 Our employees are the ultimate custodians of the data that our organisations generate, share, store, and dispose of.
-Employees must be aware of the consequences of their actions on the compliance posture of a company and the role they play in maintaining that posture.
+Your workforce must be aware of the consequences of their actions on the compliance posture of a company and the role they play in maintaining that posture.
 However, it’s not enough to simply deliver the message!